The Criminal Trial Process

 The trial really starts when the crown calls their witnesses.
-Bring an audio recorder and ask the Judge for permission to record witness testimony for note taking pruposes only.You must pay attention to the questions the crown asks but you must pay greater attention to the answers the witnesses give.
+Bring an audio recorder for this and ask the Judge for permission to record witness testimony for note taking pruposes only.You must pay attention to the questions the crown asks but you must pay greater attention to the answers the witnesses give.
 Your main job is to listen to the witnesses carefully.
 Are they consistent with older statmentents they made, or with other other evidence?
 Write down answers when the witness omits, adds to, or contradicts any previous statements.
-Reocrd testimony that is unexpected, or at odds with other evidence.
+Reocrd testimony that is unexpected, or at odds with the evidence.

 You have another, less important job to object to questions and answers that are inadmissible according to the